-12 Books From Your Childhood That Can Make You a Better Friend
+12 Books That'll Make You A Better Friend

 Most kids' books are saddled with seemingly dueling desires: to entertain the often-short attention spans of the younger set while also teaching them some kind of valuable life lesson that they can adhere to long into adulthood.
 It’s no easy feat to combine those two elements — entertainment and education — but the very best books, the enduring classics of the literary world, do it with ease.